fullmetalbrackets/blog/src/content/blog/pihole-anywhere-tailscale.md

     restart: unless-stopped
 ```

-This is a very basic compose file, there are <a href="https://github.com/pi-hole/docker-pi-hole?tab=readme-ov-file#environment-variables" target="_blank">many environmental variables</a> you can add.
+This is a very basic compose file, there are <a href="https://github.com/pi-hole/docker-pi-hole?tab=readme-ov-file#environment-variables" target="_blank" data-umami-event="pihole-anywhere-post-pihole-docker-env">many environmental variables</a> you can add.
 When ready, build and run the container with the command:

 ```bash
 docker compose up -d